kevin931/PyCytoData/README.md

 ## Bring Your Own Dataset (BYOD)

 Yes, you read it right!
 You can load your own datasets.
 Currently, we only support reading in plain text files with saved with delimiters.
 The data need to have cells as rows and features as columns.
-To do load them in as a ``CytoData`` object, you can simply do the following:
+To do load them in as a ``PyCytoData`` object, you can simply do the following:

 ```python
 from PyCytoData import FileIO